 Keyword Definition Retrieval Question Retrieval Answer

 Solubility The measurement of how Describe how filtration can Add water to the mixture, stir

 much substance will dissolve be used to separate sand to dissolve the salt, pour into

-in a given volume of liquid from salt water a filter paper funnel, salt
+in a given volume of liquid Irom sait water a litter paper runner, sait

 solution passes through, the

 residue is sand

 Solute The solid that is dissolved Describe how evaporation Heat the solution, water

 into a solution can be used to separate salt evaporates, the salt remains

 from sea water

 Solution The solid and liquid mixture.
 State 2 uses of evaporation Glue drying, making cyrstals

 It consists of the solute and (any sensible answers)

 the solvent

 Solvent The liquid part of a solution Describe how distillation uses Heat the solution, water boils

 boiling and condensing to leaving the solution as steam,

 separate water from salt steam travels down a

 water condenser and cools down,

 steam condenses to form

 liquid water

 State the difference in Salt has a higher boiling point

 properties that allows you to than water

 separate water and salt using

 distillation

-What is chromatography used for?
-Separate a mixture of dyes
+What is chromatography Separate a mixture of dyes

+: : : : : : : : : : : : : : : : : : : :

 Describe how Place the substance on

 chromatography can be used chromatography paper,

 to separate a mixture of lower into a beaker

 substances containing a solvent, allow

 the solvent to travel up the

 paper, dry the chromatogram

 Why do some substances Some substances mix better

 travel further up the paper with water/some substances

 than others? are more strongly attracted

 to the paper

 State what a chromatogram The mixture separated on the

-12. paper
+IS. paper

 State 2 uses of Separate colours in a dye,

 chromatography identify nutrients in food (any

-consible answers

-Research It helps designers to gain a better understanding of the problem that needs solving and equips us with the knowledge to be more successful when we start to design Collecting information/ data directly from people, first hand.
-Primary research Examples include interviews and observations, product analysis Gaining information/ data from existing sources or published Secondary information.
-Examples include books and the internet research Examining an existing product to find out information about it.
-Product analysis When analysing a product you may consider; how its made, what its made from, what its function is, strengths and weaknesses, cost to make, components used in manufacture, shape, colour, size The person/ group of people you are designing your product for Target market Needs - what the target market needs a product to do in order for Needs and wants it to work Wants - desirable qualities that a target user would like a product to have For example: A target user needs a travel cup that will contain a liquid without it spilling but they may want it to have an adjustable handle to make it easier to carry Experimenting with materials to find out their working properties Material investigation rarget user reedback can be gained along the way Models Models can be made whilst designing.
+Research gain a better understanding of the problem that needs solving and nowledge to be more successful when we start to design Primary research Collecting information/ data directly from people, first hand.
+Examples include interviews and observations, product analysis Secondary research Gaining information/ data from existing sources or published information.
+Examples include books and the internet Product analysis Examining an existing product to find out information about it.
+When analysing a product you may consider; how its made, what its made from, what its function is, strengths and weaknesses, cost to make, components used in manufacture, shape, colour, size Target market The person/ group of people you are designing your product for Needs and wants Needs - what the target market needs a product to do in order for it to work Wants - desirable qualities that a target user would like a product to have For example: A target user needs a travel cup that will contain a liquid without it spilling but they may want it to have an adjustable handle to make it easier to carry Material investigation Experimenting with materials to find out their working properties rarget user reedback can be gained along the way Models Models can be made whilst designing.
 They can be models of individual parts or the whole product.
 It helps designers see how parts/ a product will look and work Prototype A prototype attempts to simulate the final design, aesthetics, materials and functionality of the intended design.
 It is the final step before a product is manufactured.
 A prototype is made after lots of modelling has taken place